pivotal/docs-tap/service-registry/configure-workloads.hbs.md

    By claiming the credentials, a workload has its Eureka client configured to interact with the referenced Eureka server.

-   For example, You can use the following workloads to deploy the [greeting application](https://github.com/spring-cloud-services-samples/greeting).
+   For example, you can use the following workloads to deploy the [greeting application](https://github.com/spring-cloud-services-samples/greeting).

    `greeter-messages.yaml` example: